Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: FET-based THz detectors

 \subsection{Implemented cryogenic systems}

-Two cryogenic systems were used for this work: a closed-cycle cryostat for measurement of responsivity as a continuous function of temperature, and a \ce{LN2}-cooled cryostat for QCL power measurements.
-The detector-PCB was mechanically mounted onto the metallic coldfinger of the respective cooling system.
-For the helium-based closed-cycle cryostat (vendor: LakeShore Cryotronics), precise control of the coldfinger temperature was achievable via two independent thermal sensors and a heater element.
-Temperature regulation was managed by a LakeShore Cryotronics 330 controller.
-Here, the drain output could be accessed directly, bypassing the amplifier electronics, using a multiplexer circuit (TMUX136, vendor: Texas Instruments).
+\JH{Two cryogenic systems were used for this work: a closed-cycle cryostat for measurement of responsivity as a continuous function of temperature, and a \ce{LN2}-cooled cryostat for QCL power measurements.} The detector-PCB was mechanically mounted onto the metallic coldfinger of the respective cooling system. \JH{For the helium-based closed-cycle cryostat (vendor: LakeShore Cryotronics), precise control of the coldfinger temperature was achieved via two independent thermal sensors and a heater element.
+Temperature regulation was managed by a LakeShore Cryotronics Model 330 controller.
+Using a multiplexer circuit (TMUX136, vendor: Texas Instruments), the drain output could either be accessed directly, bypassing the amplifier electronics to determine the temperature-dependent \(I\)–\(V\) characteristic, or routed through the low-noise amplifier chain for terahertz detection experiments.}

-The compact \ce{LN2}-cooled system, designed for QCL power measurements, was based on a commercial dewar system (vendor: Perkin Elmer) providing both easy-access cooling and vacuum capabilities and is shown in \autoref{fig:ln2cryo}.
-To enable optical terahertz transmissive access, the original \ce{CaF2} window - which is not suitable for THz transmission - was replaced by a 20~µm-thick THz-transmissive polypropylene foil stretched within an in-house designed holder to ensure proper vacuum sealing.
-The amplifier electronics were placed in a metallic box at the rear of the dewar.
-We determined an approximate cooling time of \qtyrange{1.5}{2}{\hour} for the detector system to reach thermal equilibrium with the \qty{77}{\kelvin} coldfinger (measured via the stabilization time of $I_{DS}$ with a constant applied $V_{DS}=\qty{1}{\milli\volt}$, $V_{GS}=\qty{0.55}{\volt}$ bias).
+The compact \ce{LN2}-cooled system, designed for QCL power measurements, was based on a commercial dewar system (vendor: PerkinElmer) providing both easy-access cooling and vacuum capabilities and is shown in \autoref{fig:ln2cryo}.
+To enable optical terahertz transmissive access, the original \ce{CaF2} window was replaced by a \SI{20}{\micro\meter}-thick THz-transmissive polypropylene foil stretched within an in-house designed holder to ensure proper vacuum sealing. \JH{The amplifier electronics were housed in a metallic enclosure at the rear of the dewar.} \JH{We determined an approximate cooling time of \qtyrange{1.5}{2}{\hour} for the detector system to reach thermal equilibrium with the \qty{77}{\kelvin} coldfinger, as measured by the stabilization time of \(I_{DS}\) under a constant bias of \(V_{DS} = \qty{1}{\milli\volt}\) and \(V_{GS} = \qty{0.55}{\volt}\).}